dcrauwels/stayontop/README.md

 Note that the current version of this script scans the email *subject*.
 If you want, you can scan the body instead by editing the `match = re.search(constants.REGSTR, subject)` statement near the end of the `email_checker()` function in `emailchecker.py` to `match = re.search(constants.REGSTR, body)`.

-### page_scraper
-We use `Selenium` to render the page before scraping.
-Make sure to install it before setting up the rest of this script.

 ### cron
 The script checks your email and scrapes the website etc. *once*.
 We want to execute this very frequently, let's say every five minutes.
 There's plenty of ways of doing so, but my solution was setting up a cron job on my Raspberry Pi.
 Something like this will work:

     crontab -e
     */5 * * * * /usr/bin/python3 /home/pi/stayontop.py

 Obviously adjust the path to `stayontop.py` as you see fit.